• Skip to main content

 Bright living room with a large glossy metal print of a mountain lake as the focal point above a grey sofa

-For style and theme, match the print to the room's palette for harmony, or pick a contrasting tone for a deliberate focal point — our guide to decorating with metal prints walks through colour coordination in detail.
-Because a metal print is frameless, there is no frame colour or moulding to match; the finish is your styling decision instead — glossy for vivid drama, matte for a softer, glare-free look.
-For a wide, panoramic scene above a long sofa, our landscape-first Cinematic print is built for sweeping horizons.
+For style and theme, match the print to the room's palette for harmony, or pick a contrasting tone for a deliberate focal point—our guide to decorating with metal prints walks through colour coordination in detail.
+Because a metal print is frameless, there is no outer moulding to match.
+Glossy reflects more and can emphasise colour and contrast; matte looks softer and reduces reflections, although some remain.
+For a wide scene above a long sofa, consider a Cinematic print after checking the actual crop.

 If you would rather build a multi-piece arrangement than hang one large piece, the size guide for every room covers grid and salon layouts step by step.